lcomrade/lenpaste/ROADMAP.md

 The value of this parameter will not be forwarded through the API.

 I need help creating a **Lenpaste logo**.
-If you are ready to create a logo and license it under a Creative Commons license (I need it so there would be no legal problems), then email me at root@lcomrade.su
+If you are ready to create a logo (favicon) and license it under a Creative Commons license (I need it so there would be no legal problems), then email me at root@lcomrade.su